Coronavirus

 Here’s a list of what goes in which bin (from the SCDC website)…

-- NB Small, used batteries (in a little bag) can be put on the top of any colour bin.
+• NB Small, used batteries (inside a little bag) can be put on the top of any colour bin.
 The top, not inside – to prevent another bin lorry fire.

 Want to know more?